 About me

-I am on the 2025-26 Job Market and a PhD candidate at the Department of Economics at Brown University with interests in applied microeconomics.
-My research covers topics in the economics of education and urban economics.
+I am an applied microeconomist whose research covers topics in the economics of education and urban economics.
 My active projects are:

 - leveraging text analysis methods to generate novel measures for evaluating racial or gender bias in standardized reading tests